Ameysankhe/YouConnect/README.md

 ### For Editors:
 - Sign up on the platform and log in.
-- Access and edit video content.
+- Access workspace and upload relevant content.
-- Update progress and upload completed videos.
+- Communicate with youtuber for continuous enhancement.

 ### For Creators:
 - Sign up and log in.
-- Grant video editors access to your channel.
+- Grant our platform the access to your channel.
+- Invite editors for collaboration.
 - Track editing progress and approve videos for upload.

 ## Contributing